sweattep/ancient_quotes/README.md

 >Sometimes you can become rich by being generous, or poor by being greedy.

+>Until when We seize their affluent ones with punishment, at once they are crying

+>But did We not grant you life enough for whoever would remember therein to remember, and the warner had come to you?

+>there is not for the wrongdoers any helper.

 >They will always be remembered and greatly praised, because they were kind and freely gave to the poor
 >But the midwives feared Elohim, and did not do as the sovereign of Mitsrayim commanded them, and kept the male children alive.